Abicii/Hackerrank-DIY/Readme.md

 -   Print output is redirected to variable named output to compare it with correct answer using io library .

+Outcome :
+Understanding how we can take "input of code" in python script and run them simultaneously.

 Features you can add :